Chili sauce and paste: Brunei, Indonesia, Malaysia and Singapore

-Sambal is a generic term for many varieties of chili-based sauces popular in Brunei, Indonesia, Malaysia.
-Singapore and Sri Lanka.
-Most of sambals are traditionally made using stone pestle and mortar, according to each recipe.
+Sambal is a generic term for many varieties of chili-based sauces popular in Brunei, Indonesia, Malaysia, Singapore and Sri Lanka.
+Most sambals are traditionally made using a stone pestle and mortar, according to each recipe.
 Nevertheless, there are some bottled mass-produced sambal brands today.
-Saus Cabai (Indonesia) or Sos Cili (Malaysia and Brunei), a category of its own, uses tomato puree, chili juice, sugar, salt and some other spices or seasonings to give the spicy, but not too hot, taste.
+Saus cabai (Indonesia) or sos cili (Malaysia and Brunei), a category of its own, uses tomato puree, chili juice, sugar, salt and some other spices or seasonings to give the spicy, but not too hot, taste.
 Some countryside commercial varieties use bird's eye chili (cili padi, cabai rawit or burung) together with its seeds to raise the level of heat (piquancy) of the sauce.
-Variants include the typical concoctions with ginger and garlic (for chicken rice) and variants that are made into gummy consistency as with ketchup/tomato sauce.
+Variants include the typical concoctions with ginger and garlic (for chicken rice) and variants that are made into a gummy consistency as with ketchup/tomato sauce.

 In Indonesia, the bottled commercially available chili sauce is known as bottled saus cabai.
 They are also commonly known as bottled sambal.
-However, unlike the coarse textured and richly flavored traditional sambal, this bottled sambal or chili sauce has an even gloppy texture similar to those of tomato sauce, and rather simple hot flavor.
-Unlike traditional sambal, enrichened with shrimp paste, the commercial sambal sauce usually uses finely blended red chili pepper and garlic, and sometimes a little bit of sugar, without any addition of shrimp paste.
+However, unlike the coarse-textured and richly flavored traditional sambal, this bottled sambal or chili sauce has an even gloppy texture similar to that of tomato sauce, and rather simple hot flavor.
+Unlike traditional sambal, enriched with shrimp paste, the commercial sambal sauce usually uses finely blended red chili pepper and garlic, and sometimes a little bit of sugar, without any addition of shrimp paste.